 All in all, I removed nearly 5½” of fabric from the narrowest part of the waist (with more still sewn down as seam allowance), causing some significant warping in the side seams.
 But the fit was so much better, it was practically like having a brand new coat.

 I took my new sleeves and pinned them one last time, basted them into place, reconstructed, and sewed them back on.
-I had picked up some shoulder pads from a tailor friend of mine and gotten some very useful feedback (thanks, Chad!), so I sewed those in too.
+I had picked up some shoulder pads from a tailor friend of mine and gotten some very useful feedback, so I sewed those in too (I would later find them too bulky and replace them with much smaller ones – the original coat didn’t have any shoulder pads at all).
 It wasn’t perfect, but it was a damn sight better than before!
 Suddenly there was shape to the garment, a tapered waist, a flared skirt, strong shoulder – and suddenly there was character in wearing it.
 I tinkered with the details before finally settling in on the final look.

 With the main coat set, I turned to what I knew would be the REAL beast: